aunum/gold/pkg/v1/agent/q/README.md

 An agent will explore or exploit the Q-values based on the `epsilon` hyperparameter.

-The implemented agent also employs adaptive learning by which the `alpha` and `epsilon` hyperparameters are dynamically tuned based on the timestep and a `ada divisor`.
+The implemented agent also employs adaptive learning by which the `alpha` and `epsilon` hyperparameters are dynamically tuned based on the timestep and an `ada divisor` parameter.

 Q-learning doesn't work well in continous environments, the [pkg/v1/env](../env/norm.go) package provides a normalization adapter.
 One of the adapters is for discretization and can be used to make continuous states discrete.